Rational homotopy theory of automorphisms of manifolds: On the structure of derivation Lie algebras

-The interesting thing to notice here is that the top row is functorial not only with respect to morphisms in $S^\epsilon(\ZZ)$, but for all linear maps between abelian groups.
-In fact more can be said; we may identify the top row as the values at $V$ of certain Schur functors.
+In fact, the top row is functorial not only with respect to morphisms in $\SP^D$, but for all linear maps.
+In what follows, we will identify the entries in the top row as the values at $V$ of certain Schur functors.